zohra101/capstone-project-level2/README.md

 Click save
 Wait a few minutes for the link to your website to appear

-//view the value of origin
-git remote -v
+//view the value of origin and the URL of other remote repositories git remote -v

 //change the origin